CodyReichert/awesome-cl/README.md

   the same ease as sphinx would a Python project.
 [GPL3][2]
 * [Codex](https://github.com/CommonDoc/codex) - A beautiful
   documentation system for Common Lisp.
 [MIT][200].
 * [Staple](https://github.com/Shinmera/staple) - a tool to generate documentation pages using an HTML template.
 Uses the existing README, adds docstrings, crossreferences and links to the CLHS.
-[ArtisticLicense2.0][51].
+[Artistic License 2.0][51].
 * [cl-bibtex](https://github.com/mkoeppe/cl-bibtex) - A compatible re-implementation of the BibTeX program in Common Lisp, with a BST-to-CL compiler.
 [GNU LGPL2.1][11].
 * [mgl-pax](https://github.com/melisgl/mgl-pax) - Exploratory
 programming environment and documentation generator. one may